 MAH does not withdraw the Extension from the group --> CVMP will adopt a ‘composite’ opinion on the Extension, reflecting both the negative Extension outcome as well as the positive Type II.

 - Type II + Type IB --> Type II evaluation procedure.
 Type II receives a negative assessment outcome; Type IB is however positive.

 MAH withdraws the Type II from the group --> Agency will issue a positive notification on the Type IB variation.

 In any case, the assessment report will mention the initial and complete scope of the application (listing all variations initially included in the group) and will clarify the procedural timelines and steps taken during assessment.

-The post-opinion and decision-making process that will apply to grouped variations, will be that of the 'highest' type of Opinion/Notification issued at the end of the procedure.
+The post-opinion and decision-making process that will apply to grouped variations will be that of the ‘highest’ type of opinion or notification issued at the end of the procedure.

-Similarly, grouped variations can be implemented according to the provisions corresponding to the 'highest' type of Opinion/Notification issued at the end of the procedure (except for Type IA variations which are by definition already implemented before notification).
+Similarly, grouped variations can be implemented according to the provisions corresponding to the ‘highest’ type of opinion or notification issued at the end of the procedure (except for Type IA variations which are by definition already implemented before notification).

 If, however, the MAH withdraws the Type II, the Agency will issue a Type IB notification of outcome which will be subject to the 12-monthly MA updating procedure, and the Type IB application can be implemented without awaiting the 12-monthly MA update.

-Where a group of variations to the terms of one MA have been approved, the Commission will update the MA with one single decision to cover all the approved variations for the product concerned, following the timeframes for the 'highest' variation reflected in the Opinion/Notification.
+Where a group of variations to the terms of one MA have been approved, the Commission will update the MA with one single decision to cover all the approved variations for the product concerned, following the timeframes for the ‘highest’ variation reflected in the opinion or notification.